Grafton County, NH · Probate Cost

 • Filing fees and court costs in Grafton County follow New Hampshire's reasonable compensation standard.

-• Contact the Grafton County Probate Court in Haverhill for the current fee schedule applicable to probate filings.
+• Contact the Grafton County Probate Court in Haverhill for the current fee schedule.

 Estate planning attorney's desk with legal files in Grafton County, New Hampshire